History of Palermo: Greeks

 Between the 8th and the 7th centuries BC, the Greeks colonized Sicily.
 They called the city Panormos ("All port") and traded with the Carthaginians.
 The two civilizations lived together in Sicily until the Roman conquest.
 Carthaginian coins from Palermo used the Greek name Panormos from the 5th century BC.
 The Greek colony at Panormos had two cores: the "Old Town" (Paleopolis) between the two rivers Kemonia and Papirethos and the "New Town" (Neapolis).
 Curiously, early Naples was also divided in two parts with the same names.
 Its current name stems from the latter.

 Punic Wars

 In the course of the Punic Wars Palermo was fought over by the Carthaginians and the Romans until, in 254 BC, the Roman fleet besieged the city.
 It eventually surrendered and the population had to pay a war tribute to save their liberty.
 Hasdrubal tried to take it back, but the Roman consul Quintus Caecilius Metellus defeated him and imposed a lasting Roman rule over the town he knew as Panormus.
-In 247, Hamilcar camped with the Carthaginian army on Monte Pellegrino, then called Ercta.
+In 247 BC, Hamilcar camped with the Carthaginian army on Monte Pellegrino, then called Ercta.
 However this was in vain, as Palermo remained loyal to Rome.
 It therefore gained the titles of Praetura, the Golden Eagle, and the right to mint a coin of its own, as one of only five free cities in Sicily.